JuliaHEP/ROOT.jl/README.md

 ```

 This is due to the installation of ROOT and compilation of the wrapper library. **Be patient**.
 You can open the indicated `build.log` file to see the progress.

+💡 Sometimes the `build.jl` script is not launched by the package manager.
+It is for instance the case in the development mode (package added with the `dev` command).
+In case of the command `add ...` command fail, try first to run `build ROOT` from the package manager prompt before investigating further.

 ## ROOT version